The Carol Tambor Theatrical Foundation announces the winner of The Carol Tambor Best of Edinburgh Award,

 This year, The Carol Tambor Best of Edinburgh Award goes to OVID’S METAMORPHOSES, adapted and directed by Peter Bramley with original music by Lucy Egger.
 The production is from the acclaimed London-based company Pants On Fire.

-The Carol Tambor Theatrical Foundation will present the winning production at the Obie and Drama Desk Award-winning The Flea Theater in January 2011.
+The Carol Tambor Theatrical Foundation will present the winning production at the Obie and Drama Desk Award-winning The Flea Theatre in January 2011.

 The Metamorphoses are fantastical love stories that pursue the theme of physical transformation.
 In each magical myth, a human body is miraculously changed into a different form — a tree; an island; an animal; a flower; an ocean; a constellation…